datastaxdevs/workshop-ai-as-api/README.md

 <a href="https://astra.dev/2-23"><img src="images/create_astra_db_button.png?raw=true" /></a>

 - create an Astra DB instance [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-instance/), in the GCP cloud provider, with database name = `workshops` and keyspace = `spamclassifier`.;
-- generate and download a Secure Connect Bundle [as explained here](https://awesome-astra.github.io/docs/pages/astra/download-scb/).
-You will later upload the bundle file to Gitpod;
 - generate and retrieve a DB Token [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-token/). **Important**: use the role "DB Administrator" for the token.
-You will later need the "Client ID" and "Client Secret" for this token.
+Save the token in a secure place for later use. _Note: the token auto-generated while creating the database has not enough permissions for our purposes today, you can disregard it._

 > **⚠️ Important**
 > ```
-> The instructor will show you on screen how to create a token
+> The instructor will show the token creation on screen,
-> but will have to destroy to token immediately for security reasons.
+> but will then have to destroy it immediately for security reasons.
 > ```

-Moreover, keep the Astra DB dashboard open: it will be useful later.
-In particular you may find it convenient to have the CQL Console within reach (click on your database on the left sidebar, then locate the "CQL Console" tab in the main panel).

 ## Load the project into Gitpod